TerryToupi/ElementsCustomRenderer/README.md

+## About This Fork

+This repository is a fork of [papagiannakis/Elements](https://github.com/papagiannakis/Elements).
+The original project provides the ECS, scenegraph, OpenGL, GUI, and educational example foundation; this fork extends it with an SDL3/SDL_GPU based Rendering Hardware Interface (RHI) and a set of focused RHI teaching examples.

+The goal of the fork is to make low-level graphics and compute execution flow easier for students to inspect: create GPU resources, record commands, submit work, and see how graphics and compute pipelines exchange data.

 ## Overview

 Elements introduces for the first time the power of the Entity-Component-System (ECS) with the versatility of Scenegraphs, in the context of Computer Graphics (CG), Deep Learning (DL) for Scientific Visualization (SciViz).
 It also aims to provide the basic tools to anyone that wants to be involved with basic Computer Graphics as well as advanced topics such as Geometric Deep Learning, Geometric Algebra and many many more.